 Mazda MX-30 review - Practicality, comfort & boot space

-The unusual rear door arrangement in the MX-30 adds little in the way of practicality and rear legroom is tight.
-At least there’s a large boot.
+The unusually-styled MX-30 adds little in the way of practicality and rear legroom is tight, but at least there’s a large boot

 One of the main advantages with an electric car is that there is no bulky engine to fit in so the batteries can go under the floor and more of the cabin can be given over to passenger space.
 That’s the theory anyway.
 The MX-30 is an electric car that follows a different route by retaining the long bonnet of a car with an engine.
 It means that while the MX-30’s footprint is similar to that of a VW ID.3, passenger space is significantly less.

 Mazda refers to the MX-30’s rear-hinged doors as ‘freestyle’ doors and they do open to reveal a pillarless cabin that’s unlike that of any other small SUV on today’s market.
 In practicality terms, however, they may cramp your style a little.

 You’re probably better off thinking of them as a halfway house between a full five-door car and a three-door.
 You can only open the rear doors once the front ones are open and although they improve access to the rear seats compared to a three-door car, it’s not as easy to clamber in as it would be in a five-door.

 Elsewhere, the cabin is quite generous in terms of storage provision.
 There’s a large area behind the central section of the dashboard with USB sockets and even a three-pin plug socket for charging.
 A space under the arm rest also has lots of room for items and every seat gets a door pocket.